containers/podman/docs/source/markdown/podman-run.1.md

 #### **--device**=_host-device_[**:**_container-device_][**:**_permissions_]

 Add a host device to the container.
-Optional *permissions* parameter can be used to specify device permissions, it is combination of **r** for read, **w** for write, and **m** for **mknod**(2).
+Optional *permissions* parameter can be used to specify device permissions by combining **r** for read, **w** for write, and **m** for **mknod**(2).

 Example: **--device=/dev/sdc:/dev/xvdc:rwm**.